srozemuller/rozemuller_blog/content/blog/2021-10-14-manage-windows-updates-for-avd-using-micrcosoft-endpoint-manager/index.md

     - AVD
     - Intune
     - MEM
-    - 'Microsoft Endpoint Manager'
+    - 'Microsoft Intune'
     - North-Star
     - Powershell
     - 'REST API'
 ---

 In this article, I explain a way how to manage Windows Updates for Azure Virtual Desktop (AVD).
-To achieve this goal I use update rings in Microsoft Endpoint Manager.
+To achieve this goal I use update rings in Microsoft Intune.
 These update rings will be assigned to a dynamic Azure AD group.
 I also show how to create and assign this configuration automated with the use of PowerShell.

 {{< toc >}}